kraashen/kraashen.github.io/content/posts/2017-12-31-thoughts-from-reading-the-clean-code.md

 ### Testing

-During my pet projects and time in work life, I have also made mistakes when it comes to creating tests for software to validate the functionalities of it.
+During working on my pet projects and time in work life, I have also made mistakes when it comes to creating tests for software to validate the functionalities of it.
 Even if the impact of testing code is quite obvious, it can be overlooked or even implemented wrong when focusing on wrong things.
 The book explains that:

 * Tests are not only a crucial part of the development process itself, but also for maintenance.
 * Tests should be fast.
 Slow tests hinder the development process.